 Setting goals can help you:

-- improve your health and wellbeing
+- improve your health and wellbeing;

-- learn from your garden as you grow
+- learn from your garden as you grow;

-- make more sustainable choices
+- make more sustainable choices; and

-- find greater enjoyment
+- find greater enjoyment.

 Whether you’re a beginner gardener or experienced, there is always so much to learn.
 A garden is a great teacher!
 I call my garden ‘Nature’s Classroom.’
 Every year there are new lessons and discoveries.
 I hope these goals will help YOU plan an edible garden you really enjoy.